Laminated glass: Cutting

 Cutting laminated glass requires a different scoring procedure since the glass has resistance to fracture.
-LG can be broken through breaks, which depends on the distance between the edge of the glass and its score.
+Laminated glass can be broken through breaks, which depends on the distance between the edge of the glass and its score.
 The most common breaks for laminated glass are pressure break, tweak break, table break, tap break, and pliers break.
 Pressure breaks, intended for scores that are more than 12 inches from the edge, flips the glass over on a table surface with the score facing downwards.
 Pressure would be applied on either sides of the score until the glass panel breaks.
 Tweak break, meant for scores between 4 and 6 inches from the edge, involves using one's fingertips to propagate the break along the score line.
 Table break, recommended for glasses with at least 12 to 18 inches from the edge, uses the table edge to break the score.
 For scores close to the edge, tap break is recommended at the expense of a scalloping effect on the glass edge.
 For this type of break, drop jaw pliers or glass pliers are used to break the glass along the score.
 For scores less than 1/2 to 1 inches from the edge, pliers break would use pliers to place a downwards pressure on the glass, breaking the score through an angle.

 After cutting the laminated glass panels, there are different ways to separate the interlayer.
 The most common methods are melting it and cutting it.
 Before, glaziers often used denatured alcohol to melt the polyvinyl butyral (PVB) layer, however, this method proved to be dangerous as alcohol is flammable.
 A safer alternative is to melt the PVB lamination layer with a heat gun.
 Once the interlayer is melted, the separation is cut using a single-edged razor blade or a tape measure blade.
 With the blade, one would stroke the score and cut the PVB until the glass is separated from the interlayer completely.